-Overall SLO Achievement: Students have shown SLO achievement through all welding courses to be in the high 80 percent range.
-Multiple new and continuing partnerships with local construction and manufacturing industrial partners have continue to offer our students great opportunities in the welding industry.
+Overall SLO Achievement: Students have shown positive improvement in SLO achievement between the 2019-20 and 2020-21 years.
+(80.7% vs 81.4%) Multiple new and continuing partnerships with local construction and manufacturing industrial partners have continue to offer our students great opportunities in the welding industry.
 SLO achievement has also improved due to the increase use of the American Welding Society's Online Learning system.
-The number of course certificates has shown continuous growth.
+The number of course certificates has shown continuous growth, except the period more effective by COVID-19 conditions, (2019-20).